punctum-im/protocol-old/PROTOCOL.md

 ## Users/Accounts

 Users are stored as Account objects.
 An account can own messages, direct message channels and conferences.
+An account can have a custom status, which is a string displayed on their profile when they're online, a bio which is a string displayed on their profile at all times and a short status, which quickly shows the person's status (offline, online, away, do not disturb)

 ### Blocking